 The most enduring, strongest pieces are made from solid hardwood; common types of hardwood are maple, oak, cherry, walnut.
-Exotic lumber is also a solid hardwood, but describes oversized, uncommon wood that needs to be hunted down and milled - making it uniquely yours!
+Exotic lumber is also a solid hardwood, but usually is locally uncommon wood that needs to be hunted down and milled - making it uniquely yours!
 Plywood is economical and best used to cover large areas.
 The layer of "real" wood on a piece of plywood is very thin (3/32), which makes it less durable and harder to repair.

 What type of finish do you want: natural/organic/highly polished?

 Finishes are used mainly to protect the wood, but there are many choices that effect appearance.
 Do you want a glossy, satin, or flat appearance?
 Do you want to retain the unaltered, natural color of your chosen wood?
 Or deepen the color while still keeping it natural looking?
 Stain or dying the wood another color is a possibility, but not advantageous or preferred.
 Most of the time stain is used on wood to approximate the look of another type of lumber.
 Instead of stain I prefer to use the real lumber instead of stain.
 I have extensive knowledge of finishes available and how to combine them to achieve the desired effect.
 I will always give you my honest opinion on the ideal choice and how best to preserve your custom woodwork and fine furniture.

 What type of hardware do you want: utilitarian or decorative?